Because of ZTE, I got floor seats at a Houston Rockets Game. Let me explain.

 The tablet has a screen resolution of 1024 x 600 pixels.
 While it’s serviceable, it would be nice to have a sharper screen.
 But I had no problem reading books or watching videos on the devices even for extended periods.
 Best of all, the screen is very responsive to touch and gestures.

 As a former photographer, I had to take the device out to snap a few photos.
-The 3MP rear facing camera (there is also a 1MP front facing camera) did well when I shot outside in bright light.
+The 3MP rear-facing camera (there is also a 1MP front-facing camera) did well when I shot outside in bright light.
 While I don’t plan to blow them up to hang on my wall, the quality was good enough to post on Instagram or Facebook.
-The camera didn’t fare as well in low light photos, but didn’t expect it to.
-This device wasn’t designed for photo buffs, it was designed to for people who need a tablet for basic tasks such as e-mailing, social networking, reading, or watching short videos.
+The camera didn’t fare as well in low light photos but didn’t expect it to.
+This device wasn’t designed for photo buffs, it was designed for people who need a tablet for basic tasks such as emailing, social networking, reading, or watching short videos.

 I was pleasantly surprised by the battery life.
 I managed to get through a whole day of use without having to recharge.
 I was also glad to see that Aio’s service is reliable and readily available.
 I traveled from Texas to Tennessee without losing my connection.

 You can buy the Velox at Aio stores for $180 and data plans start at $25.
 This device is definitely worth considering if you want a handy 7″ tablet that won’t empty your wallet.